 If you have Medicaid

-You could pay between $0.60 and $1689 per month, (depending on the state plan), with the average out-of-pocket cost of SUBLOCADE itself being $4.90 or less.† To find out if you qualify for Medicaid, or to get more information about copayments in your state, please use this link to visit the Medicaid website.
+You could pay between $1 – $4 per month, depending on the state plan, with the average out-of-pocket cost of SUBLOCADE itself being $3.† To find out if you qualify for Medicaid, or to get more information about copayments in your state, please use this link to visit the Medicaid website.

 If you do not have insurance coverage

 If you do not have medical coverage for SUBLOCADE, you can expect to pay the list price shown above.